 I also tried to experience as many different types of origins as I could, as this over time helped me learn the characteristics of the different origins and regions.
 It takes time, but eventually you gain an understanding of what to expect from certain coffees, and it makes coffee selection for roasting a lot easier.

 Try coffee from the same origin or if you can from the same coffee lot but processed differently, as this will help train you to understand the nuances that processing can do to coffee character.
 For example, a natural Ethiopian can be very different to a washed one.
-Do all this while referring to the flavour wheel and practice describing each of the tastes and aromas until it becomes second nature.
+Do all this while referring to the flavor wheel and practice describing each of the tastes and aromas until it becomes second nature.

 I mentioned before that roasting coffee should really be considered within the same realms as cooking.
 Cooking and roasting is ultimately about heat and how heat enters food and how the food reacts with heat.
 As coffee roasters, we are using the equipment as a medium to transfer the heat to the coffee beans.
 If you really want to take your roasting to the next level, then you need to have a solid grasp on thermodynamics in cooking.